data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ### Adding a resource

-To add a resource, we use the INSERT DATA operation.
-The code below adds the resource and specifies that the resource is of class Person.
+To add a resource, we use the `INSERT DATA` operation.
+The code below adds the resource and specifies that the resource is of class `Person`.

 ```